 Premiering on TVO!

-Three continents and four stories, and one deep connection: the complex world of chocolate.
+The Story: Three continents and four stories, and one deep connection: the complex world of chocolate.

 In the wilds of Northern Canada, Ron and Nadine are creating unique handmade chocolate that they believe can save the planet – and beyond.
 So far, Woody Harrelson and Sting are believers.